fizzy871/SkypeLauncherOSX/README.md

 SkypeLauncherOSX
 =============

-App, which launch another copy of Skype app and autologin in with selected user.
+App, which launchs another copy of Skype app and autologin it with selected user.
+Users automatically finds in Skype documents folder

 // seems not working for current Skype version